Seminary Governance

 Seminary Decision-Making

-To the extent practicable, the seminary seeks to involve our various stakeholders in decisions that affect them and make those decisions in a collaborative and consultative manner.
-In addition to the bodies above, the following bodies in the seminary help facilitate this practice:
+To the extent practicable, the Seminary seeks to involve its various stakeholders in decisions that affect them and to make those decisions in a collaborative and consultative manner.
+In addition to the bodies above, the following bodies in the Seminary help facilitate this practice:

 President-Rector’s Council

-The President-Rector’s Council is the main administrative body of the seminary.
-It meets weekly to advise the President-Rector on seminary matters and works collaboratively, consultatively and collectively with him in the decision-making process.
-The Council is comprised of the vice rector, the director of student services, the registrar, and the directors of the four dimensions of formation (human, pastoral, intellectual and spiritual).
+The President-Rector’s Council is the main administrative body of the Seminary.
+It meets every other week to advise the President-Rector on Seminary matters and works collaboratively, consultatively, and collectively with him in the decision-making process.
+The Council is composed of the Prior of Mount Angel Abbey, the Vice Rector, the coordinators of the four dimensions of priestly formation (human, intellectual, spiritual, and pastoral), the Coordinator of Propaedeutic Formation, the Director of Student Services, the Director of Sacred Music, and the Registrar.

 The Dean’s Council

-The Dean’s Council is comprised of the academic dean, the associate dean, the registrar, and two senior faculty members, to represent the College and Graduate School of Theology.
-It normally meets weekly, and as needed, to review curriculum, proposed new courses, staffing requirements, faculty development, degree requirements, academic policies and other academic matters and implements strategic planning for the intellectual dimension.
+The Dean’s Council comprises the Academic Dean, the Associate Deans, and the Registrar.
+It normally meets every other week, and as needed, to review the curriculum, proposed courses, staffing requirements, faculty development, degree requirements, academic policies, and other academic matters and implements strategic planning for the intellectual dimension.

 Faculty

-Faculty and administration serve on other committees in the seminary as well and are involved in the seminary’s assessment and strategic planning efforts.
+Faculty and administration also serve on other committees in the Seminary and are involved in the Seminary’s assessment and strategic planning efforts.
 Meetings with the faculty as a whole are held regularly each semester to provide information and seek input on matters that pertain to them.

 Students

-Students are formally involved in the decision-making processes of the seminary through the student Pastoral Council, comprised of the chairs of each division (theology, pre-theology and college) and other student representatives largely elected by the students themselves.
-It meets regularly to provide a forum where students can provide input on seminary life, offer counsel on issues affecting the community and assist in the task of planning and developing services for the good of the seminary community.
+Students are formally involved in the decision-making processes of the Seminary through the student Pastoral Council, which is composed of the chairs of each division (propaedeutic, discipleship, and configuration) and other student representatives largely elected by the students themselves.
+It meets regularly to provide a forum where students can give input on life at the Seminary, offer counsel on issues affecting students, and assist in the task of planning and developing services for the good of the community.